 NOTE 5 The Observer is an instance of a sensor, instrument, implementation of an algorithm, or a being such as a person.

-An Observer responds to a stimulus, e.g. a change in the environment, or input data composed from the results of prior Observations, and generates a result.
+An Observer responds to a stimulus, e.g., a change in the environment, or input data composed from the results of prior Observations, and generates a result.

 EXAMPLE Accelerometers, gyroscopes, barometers, magnetometers, and so forth are Observers that are typically mounted on a modern smartphone (which acts as Host).
 Other examples of sensors include the human eyes.